KafProjects/Hexagonal/README.md

       1. The presitence layer stores data into memory and uses a generic repository.It is a "server" project in the hex-architecure
       2. The console layer is library to help displaying messages, not that usefull, but it is a second "server" project.
       3. The core application contains the ports , adapters, commands and requests.
-      4. The startup main (console) application, which injects (Unity) the dependencies, is the "user-driver" project.
+      4. The main (user-console) application injects the dependencies (via unity) and start the application.